Dear Northern Stars families,

 People were coming and going into the pool area.
 The dual gates (one at each end of the pool area to allow access up to the back of the block) were not propped open, but they were opening and closing often as kids and adults enjoyed the party.

-My blonde-haired boy, was busily exploring the yard, asking intermittently to go swimming, “not yet, look at all of these toys to play with”, and he’d trot off to yell at the kids through the fence.
+My blonde-haired boy, was busily exploring the yard, asking intermittently to go swimming, “not yet, look at all of these toys to play with” I'd distract him, and he’d trot off to yell at the kids through the fence.
 Then it happened.
 I turned to pick up my drink as a group of people went through the pool gate at once and it was held open that fraction longer.

 When I turned back, Mackallay was no longer in the yard, scanning everywhere I spotted his little curls bouncing towards the pool steps.
 Someone had innocently let him in.
-The kids were playing in the deep again, the adults had gone on through the next gate and there was Mack, unsupervised and two little steps from the water’s edge.
-I stood up, he went straight to the pool steps, one step down two steps down yelling for his sister.
+The kids were playing in the deep again, the adults had gone on through the next gate and there was Mack, unsupervised and heading for the water.
+As I quickly walked over, he didn't hesitate, he went straight to the pool steps, one step down two steps down calling for his sister.
 I was standing at the pool edge as he paused on the bottom step gigging and wobbling trying to keep his balance just beside the deep sparkling water.

 Without any drama or anyone even knowing what happened, I kicked off my shoes, and scooped him up.
 I knew instantly how easily a tragedy could have occurred that day.
 If I thought my husband was watching him, if I trusted the barrier to keep him safe, if I thought ‘that won’t happen to me’ and chatted with the other mums.
 I hate to even think about what might have happened.

 The words I’d once heard Laurie Lawrence say, often come to mind “an unsupervised child near a backyard pool is like an unsupervised child playing with a loaded gun.”
-If nothing else resonates for you, then that is the message I have for you today.
+If nothing else resonates for you, in this story, then that is the message I have for you today.

 This summer, as you and your children enjoy Australia’s multitude of water wonderlands, never relax and think “that won’t happen to me”.
 Last year in Australia, the Royal Life Saving Drowning Report tells us that 27 families went through the absolute heartbreak of losing their child to drowning.
 Their research also tells us that for every child who dies from drowning, 3 more are hospitalised, often left with life-long brain injuries.
 Drowning is a real and imminent threat to your children, so this summer, please ramp up your vigilance.